imixs/imixs-workflow/src/site/markdown/restapi/index.md

 <strong>Note:</strong> The root context of the REST Service is defined by the web application (web.xml) containing the REST Service.
 The default root context is "/api/".

 ## The Representation of Business Objects
 Each resource published by the Imixs-Workflow REST API is represented by common response and request object format.
 This format reflects a representation of the internal Business Object [ItemCollection](../core/itemcollection.html).
-Business objects can be represented in XML or JSON format.
+Business objects can be represented different formats:

+ * text/html
+ * application/xml
+ * application/json
+ * application/x-www-form-urlencoded

 ### XML Business Object